apayne/rc-shim/README.md

 ## How this works #

-Because of the way the rc.d system works, the existing symlinks in each runlevel will continue to point to the correct file in your rc script directory, and because we have replaced the script with the shim, any calls made during a runlevel change will result in the shim running instead.
+The basic idea behind "System-V styled" rc scripts is that a set of shell scripts will stop or start various services as needed.
+The scripts are stored in a specific directory (on Linux systems, typically /etc/init.d) and each script will stop or start a service as needed.

+When your system boots up, shuts down, or changes run levels, there is special directory corresponding to the runlevel, that contains a set of symbolic links.
+These links have special names that indicate what sequence they are called in, and if a service is to be stopped or started.
+The symlinks themselves point to the rc scripts, and the entire system is simply calling each rc script with the corresponding stop or start command.

+The shim takes advantage of the fact that the links merely point to the appropriate script.
+It functions by replacing the rc script with something that is designed to talk to a supervision suite.
+Instead of attempting to start or stop the service directly, the shim interprets the "start" and "stop" commands and then sends signals to the supervisor to take the appropriate action, as well as maintaining any symbolic links in the scan directory.
+The supervisor then handles the start/stop command on behalf of the shim.
+Because the existing symlinks in each runlevel will continue to point to the shim, everything else - including the use of the "service" command - functions normally.

 This should be fully compatible with system startup, shutdown, and runlevel changes.
-The only change that takes place is that instead of simply recording the PID file for later use and hoping for a successful start, a full supervisor will be employed in the background.
-As far as the rest of the system is concerned, it's just another rc script performing its function.
+The only change that takes place is that instead of simply recording the PID file for later use and hoping for a successful start, a full supervisor will be employed, along with whatever advantages it conveys.
+As far as the rest of the system is concerned, the shim is just another rc script.

 ## Troubleshooting #